 - and any other visuals helping to convey your brand’s message

 Emarex has done a very simple video with infographics explaining the importance of visual identity for a business:

 You can notice, that they “educate” you on the topic and “inform” you, but in the same time, give you brief information about their services.
-If you are interested on the topic of brands as educators, communicators and supporters for customers, you might as well enjoy our article on storytelling that dazzles audiences.
+If you are interested in the topic of brands as educators, communicators, and supporters for customers, you might as well enjoy our article on storytelling that dazzles audiences.

 Here also 3 views on visual identity, in 3 minutes, from 3 men working within the design field: